port-labs/terraform-provider-port-labs/docs/resources/port_action.md

 Optional:

 - `default_ref` (String) The default ref of the action
-- `pipeline_variables` (String) The Gitlab pipeline variables (key-value object encoded to a string use [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode)).
+- `pipeline_variables` (String) The Gitlab pipeline variables should be in JSON format, encoded as a string.
+Use [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) to encode arrays or objects.
 Learn about how to [define the action payload](https://docs.getport.io/create-self-service-experiences/setup-backend/#define-the-actions-payload).

 <a id="nestedatt--kafka_method"></a>